US home sales surged in February as mortgage rates dipped

 The national median home price slipped 0.2% from February last year to $363,000, marking the first annual decline in 13 years, the NAR said.

+Yun has forecast that U.S. home prices will fall 2% this year, but acknowledged they could just as easily end up falling or rising 5%, depending on what happens with mortgage rates.

+“Home sales I think have already bottomed out; little unclear on the prices,” he said.

-The slight dip is a good sign for buyers as the spring homebuying season ramps up, though affordability remains a formidable hurdle after years of soaring prices.
-The median U.S. home price is still up roughly 42% since 2019.
+The slight dip in prices is a good sign for buyers as the spring homebuying season ramps up, though affordability remains a formidable hurdle after years of soaring home values.
+The median U.S. home price is still up roughly 45% since February 2019, according to FactSet.

+First-time buyers accounted for 27% of the homes sold in last month, down from 31% in January.

 Elevated mortgage rates, which can add hundreds of a dollars a month in costs for homebuyers, on top of already high home prices, have kept many would-be buyers on the sidelines.